Introduction: Why These Tools Matter...

 Pros:

-• Modular architecture for custom layer definitions.
+• Modular for rapid prototyping.

-• Proven in production for computer vision.
+• Strong in production deployments.

 Cons:

-• Outdated compared to modern frameworks like PyTorch; less active development.
+• Outdated compared to PyTorch/TensorFlow.

 9. spaCy